Save Scottish Seas

 The Save Scottish Seas project has successfully campaigned for:

-• Over 2,000 square kilometres of inshore Marine Protected Areas are to be permanently protected from bottom trawling and mechanical dredging.
+- Over 2,000 square kilometres squared of inshore Marine Protected Areas (within 12 nautical miles of shore) permanently protected from bottom-towed fishing gear

 Credit: Kirsty Andrews